kevinsea/Insight-Wiki-Stage/Home.md

 - It's **fast**.
 - It supports structured, production quality coding.
 - It **also** supports ad-hoc, one-off, typeless, get-it-done coding.
+- Put your database behind an interface with no effort.
 - Objects are mapped automatically, but still give you control if you need it.
 - Async queries are first-class operations.
 - Deserializing multiple recordsets are first-class operations.